gloriabenoit/DNAnexus-GWAS/docs/input.md

 dx extract_dataset <record-id> -ddd --delimiter ","
 ```

-This command will output 3 files:
+This command outputs 3 files:

 * `<app-id>.data_dictionary.csv` contains a table with participants as the rows and metadata along the columns, including field names (see table below for naming convention)
 * `<app-id>.codings.csv` contains a lookup table for the different medical codes, including ICD-10 codes that will be displayed in the diagnosis field column (p41270)